 - Expenses permitted by the Income Tax Act or similar provincial legislation.

-- Any other debt where the court has lifted a stay of proceedings and a recourse authorized.
+- Any other debt where the court has lifted a stay of proceedings.

 - Interest paid on debts that are not dischargeable in bankruptcy.

-For example, if you earn 70% of the income for your household, then the total surplus income is reduced to this percentage.
+Surplus income is pro-rated based on the monthly household income contribution.
+So if you are filing for bankruptcy and earn 60% of the income for your household, the monthly surplus income is reduced to this percentage.

-Example surplus income for a family unit of two
+Example surplus income calculation for a family unit of two

-The following example for a family unit of two is taken from the Office of the Superintendent of Bankruptcy directive.
+The following example for a family unit of two:

 |Bankrupt’s available monthly income:||$2,800|